brendankettle/LAMP/docs/DevNotes.md

 # To Do

 - Transform fluctuations?
 I think cv2 uses homography, not affine transform.
 But Skimage has prespective transform / warp, might work better?
 Need some testing?
+BUT some of this for ELI at least is because of the fibre bundle imaging
 - Unit_convert(val,from,to)?
 Error out if not possible.
 - plot_proc_shot can be general? if particular diagnostic info needed, get it (i.e. axis units)
 - In fact, general get_proc_shot could be in diagnostic.py??